mruiz7797/double-seven-guitars/docs/README.md

 ## Tools and Technologies Used
  - Custom HTML and CSS were used throughout.
  - [Bootstrap v5.1.3](https://getbootstrap.com/docs/5.1/getting-started/introduction/) was used in this project at various points for layout, form styling, creating cards and the navbar.
 I made some adaptations to the bootstrap styling at various points too.
- - CSS Flexbox was also used for layout purposes (outside of bootstrap) - the reason I used flexbox without bootstrap was that it felt lighter and more customisable in places in addition to giving me good practice of using both flexbox and bootstrap for layout.
+ - CSS Flexbox was also used for layout purposes (outside of Bootstrap) - the reason I used Flexbox without Bootstrap was that it felt lighter and more customisable in places in addition to giving me good practice of using both flexbox and bootstrap for layout.
  - Git for version control
  - Github for saving and storing files
- - VS Code for locally coding my project (to replace the use of online IDE such as gitpod or codeanywhere)
+ - VS Code for locally coding my project (to replace the use of online IDE such as Gitpod or Codeanywhere)
  - [Google Fonts](https://fonts.google.com/) for the font used in the website
- - Google developer tools to to test the website for responsiveness and to fix bugs.
+ - Google developer tools to test the website for responsiveness and to fix bugs.
- - [Picture to people](https://www.picturetopeople.org/text_generator/others/transparent/transparent-text-generator.html "Picture to People website") was used to generate the title with transparent background that overlays the hero image.
+ - [Picture to people](https://www.picturetopeople.org/text_generator/others/transparent/transparent-text-generator.html "Picture to People website") was used to generate the title with a transparent background that overlays the hero image.
  - [Image Resizer](https://imageresizer.com "Image Resizer Website") was used to compress and resize images.
  - [Convertio](https://convertio.co/) for turning jpg to webp
  - [Coolors](https://coolors.co/ "Coolors Website") was used to generate the colour palette.
  - Google Maps API to embed a map using an iframe.
- - [Font Awesome](https://fontawesome.com/) was used for all icons used in my page.
+ - [Font Awesome](https://fontawesome.com/) was used for all icons used on my page.
  - [Am I Responsive?](https://www.google.com/search?q=am+i+responsive&rlz=1C1ONGR_en-GBGB985GB985&oq=am+i+respon&gs_lcrp=EgZjaHJvbWUqBggAEEUYOzIGCAAQRRg7MgYIARBFGDkyBggCEEUYQDIGCAMQRRhBMgYIBBBFGDwyBggFEEUYPNIBCDE4NTRqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8) to show how the website looks on different size screens and devices.
  - WAVE chrome extension for accessibility testing
  - WCAG Contrast checker chrome extension for colour contrast checking
-- [W3C Validator](https://validator.w3.org/) for validating html and css
+- [W3C Validator](https://validator.w3.org/) for validating html and CSS

 ## Testing and Validation